Looking to pamper yourself at one of the best spas in Prague? We’re here to help!

 - Address: Senovážné nám.
 991/13, 110 00 Nové Město

 If you’re in search of upscale wellness treatments, hotel spas in Prague are where you’ll find them.
 Carlo IV is a luxurious full-service spa housed in a grand Neo-Renaissance building in New Town.
-When it comes to the spa experience, atmosphere is just as important as the treatments, which might be why the stress melts away almost instantaneously with one look at the warm ambient lighting, vaulted ceilings, and marble floors.
+When it comes to the spa experience, the atmosphere is just as important as the treatments, which might be why the stress melts away almost instantaneously with one look at the warm ambient lighting, vaulted ceilings, and marble floors.

 Carlo IV Wellness & Spa offers a wide range of treatments, from deep-tissue massage therapy to body wraps and facials.
 They also have beauty services, including manicures and pedicures.
 You can purchase packages that combine multiple services, and they do massages for couples.